 - Do you have any other symptoms like itching, flaking, or redness of your scalp?

 - What medications do you take, including over the counter drugs?

 Diagnostic tests that may be performed (but are rarely needed) include:

 - Skin biopsy (if skin changes are present)

 Treatment Options For Hair Loss

-If a medication is causing hair loss then your doctor may be able to prescribe a different medication to treat your condition (provided an alternative exists).
+If a medication is causing your hair loss then your doctor may be able to prescribe a different medication to treat your condition if an alternative exists.

-Propecia (finasteride) is a 5 alpha-reductase inhibitor.
-It works by inhibiting the conversion of testosterone into 5 alpha-dihydrotestosterone (DHT), a hormone that plays an important role in hair loss.
-Propecia is a prescription medicine and is only approved for use in men.
-There are other 5 alpha-reductase inhibitors on the market but Propecia is the only one approved for androgenetic alopecia.
+Propecia (finasteride) is a prescription medicine that works by inhibiting the conversion of testosterone into 5 alpha-dihydrotestosterone (DHT), a hormone that plays an important role in hair loss in men.

 Propecia can cause a decrease in sex drive and sexual function.